This course enables students to undertake a combined PhD (in their chosen discipline) and Master of Infectious Diseases.

 Submission of research proposal and thesis

-16. Unless the Faculty on the recommendation of the Head of the School of Pathology and Laboratory Medicine approves otherwise, students must complete the units required under Rule 3 within four calendar years from the date of first enrolment in the combined course.
+17. Unless the Faculty on the recommendation of the Head of the School of Biomedical Sciences approves otherwise, students must complete the units required under Rule 3 within four calendar years from the date of first enrolment in the combined course.

 Qualification for award